-To facilitate the analysis and the decision-making process, the Army maintains a policy of open communication with interested parties and invites public participation.
-All federal and state agencies, public and private organizations, and members of the public that have a potential interest in the proposed action, including minority, low-income, and disadvantaged communities, and federally recognized Native American tribes, are urged to participate in the Army's NEPA and decision-making processes, as guided by CEQ and Army NEPA regulations.
+To facilitate the analysis and the decision-making process, the Army invited public participation and maintained a policy of open communication with interested parties.
+All federal and state agencies, public and private organizations, and members of the public that have a potential interest in the proposed action, including minority, low-income, and disadvantaged communities and federally recognized Native American tribes, were urged to participate in the Army's NEPA and decision-making processes, as guided by CEQ and Army NEPA regulations.

 The NHPA and NEPA are two separate laws that require federal agencies to consider impacts to historic properties and the human environment before making decisions.
-ANMC is executing NHPA and NEPA concurrently but separately.
+ANMC executed NHPA and NEPA concurrently but separately.
 This EA focuses on NEPA analysis and references some of the Army's NHPA work.
-See NHPA documentation in Appendix B. The Army will not implement the action until it completes both the NEPA and NHPA processes.
+See NHPA documentation in Appendix B and PA in Appendix E. The Army completed the NEPA and NHPA processes prior to implementing the action.